davidjbuchanan/MS3-lockdown/README.md

 - [GIT](https://www.atlassian.com/git/tutorials/install-git) for cloning and version control.
 - [MongoDB](https://www.mongodb.com) to develop your own database either locally or remotely on MongoDB Atlas.

-Next, there's a series of steps to take in order to proceed with local deployment:
+Now, there is a series of steps to take in order to proceed with local deployment:

 - Clone this GitHub repository by either clicking the green *Clone or download* button and downloading the project as a zip-file (remember to unzip it first), or by entering the following into the Git CLI terminal:
     - `git clone https://github.com/davidjbuchanan/lockdownagain.git'.